Princeville Climate Partners II Ltd: Sustainability‐related disclosures at entity level

 Sustainability risk is defined under SFDR as an environmental, social or governance event or condition that, if it occurs, Princeville considers could cause an actual or potential material negative impact on the value of one or more investments.

-(ii) Consideration of Adverse Impacts on Sustainability Factors
+(iii) Consideration of Adverse Impacts on Sustainability Factors

 Article 4(1)(a) of SFDR requires financial market participants to publish and maintain on their websites information on the manner in which principal adverse impacts (“PAIs”) on sustainability factors have been considered in their investment decisions.
 PAIs are potential adverse effects of investment decisions on sustainability factors.
 Sustainability factors are environmental, social and employee matters, respect for human rights, anti‐corruption and anti‐bribery matters.